 - Partnerships with employers, the community, and local colleges, bringing resources from outside the high school to improve student motivation and achievement.

 The first career academy appeared in 1969 in Philadelphia, where thousands of students now enroll in academies.
 In the early 1980s the model was brought to California, starting with two high schools in the Sequoia Union High School District just north of Palo Alto.
 Based on a series of evaluations that demonstrated significant improvement in student performance, the State of California began replicating the model in 1985, and now supports approximately 500 career academies across the state.
 Many other academies in California and elsewhere have started on their own without state grants.
 In the 1980s, New York City created the first Academies of Finance, sponsored by American Express, which subsequently joined with other companies to create the National Academy Foundation (NAF).
 NAF provides technical support for over 500 academies across the country.
 NAF academies are focused on Finance, Travel and Tourism, and Information Technology.
+Overall, estimates based on

 Career Academy Track Record